kcp-dev/kcp/docs/content/concepts/apis/exporting-apis.md

 An APIExport resource may be defined with `virtual` storage.
 This means the resource is provided by a [virtual workspace](../workspaces/virtual-workspaces.md), and is projected into APIBinding's workspace.

+Virtual storage also backs [custom subresources](./custom-subresources.md): a named action such as `virtualmachines/ssh`, served by a virtual workspace while the object it hangs off stays in etcd.

 ```yaml
 apiVersion: apis.kcp.io/v1alpha2
 kind: APIExport